The Nemesis Practical Pistol Program

 The proverbial "worst case scenario" is when some hoodlum sticks a gun right in your face.
 Well, that is exactly what you're training and practicing for so we've made a photo essay about it to help you get your mind right.

-Folks, I personally know a woman who watched as she lost her husband to a punk armed with a club.
-The pistol her man was carrying was still in his jacket pocket when it was discovered at the hospital where he died of his "blunt-force-trauma" injuries.
+Folks, I know a woman who watched as she lost her husband to a punk armed with a piece of 2x4 used as a club.
+Her man had a pistol that was still in his jacket pocket until it was discovered at the hospital where he died of his "blunt-force-trauma" injuries.
 Just having a gun didn't make him safe and it won't make you safe either.
 When you're life is threatened, being trained, and practiced will determine how safe you really are.